zaripych/gpt-refactor-bot/README.md

 Performs a refactoring using Plan and Execute technique

 Options:
-  --help     Show help                                                 [boolean] --version  Show version number                                       [boolean] --name     Name of the refactoring to run                             [string] --id       Unique id of the refactoring that was previously run but didn't fin
+  --help              Show help                                        [boolean] --version           Show version number                              [boolean] --name              Name of the refactoring to run                    [string] --id                Unique id of the refactoring that was previously run but d
-             ish to start from last successful point                    [string]
+                      idn't finish to start from last successful point  [string] --save-to-cache     Whether to enable saving results to the cache, by default it's enabled                     [boolean] [default: true] --enable-cache-for  Enable cache for specific steps only, can be useful if we want to disable cache for all other steps and replay them [array] --costs             Whether to print the total costs of OpenAI requests, by de fault it's disabled             [boolean] [default: false] --performance       Whether to print performance metrics, by default it's disa bled                            [boolean] [default: false]
 ```

 At first it will create a file for you with description of the refactor.
 Open